ehp2021/spotify-clone/README.md

-# spotify-clone
+# Spotify Clone

 This Spotify Clone uses Next.js.
 Next.js is a framework that makes it easy to create 'universal' React apps - React apps that do both client and server side rendering.

-# Running locally in development mode
+## Running locally in development mode

 To get started, just clone the repository and run `npm install && npm run dev`: